US wholesale inflation declines in August to still-high 8.7%

 Yet the better readings mostly reflect plunging gas prices and don’t necessarily point to a broader slowdown in inflation.
 A measure that excludes the volatile food and energy categories — so-called core prices — rose 0.4% from July to August and 7.3% in August compared with a year ago.

+The cost of services — which are increasingly driving consumer inflation — rose 0.4% in August, driven by higher prices for public transportation, car rentals and some financial services.

+Still, there were a few encouraging signs in Wednesday’s report: Wholesale food costs were flat from July to August, after a 1.3% spike the previous month.
+And wholesale goods prices overall fell 1.2%, suggesting that goods prices for consumers could soon decline.

 On Tuesday, the government reported that consumer inflation was rampant across much of the economy in August.
 Apart from cheaper gas, consumer prices for everything from food and rents to furniture, medical care and new cars got pricier last month.
 The worse-than-expected consumer price spikes sent the stock market tumbling to its worst day in more than two years on fears that the Federal Reserve will turn even more aggressive in raising interest rates to fight inflation.

 Wednesday’s producer price data captures inflation at an earlier stage of production and can often signal where consumer prices are headed.
 It also feeds into the Fed’s preferred measure of inflation, which is called the personal consumption expenditures price index.